Why is this Feast celebrated today, instead of closer to Christmas?

 Because in Old Testament Law, a child wasn't a son of Abraham or a true

-part of the family until his circumcision at 8 days of age, an event of Christ's life
+part of the family until his circumcision at 8 days of age, an event of

-of children by their parents, the renewal of marriage vows
+blessing of children by their parents, the renewal of marriage vows

 to the Holy Family

-with Thy teaching and example, didst will to pass the greater
+world with Thy teaching and example, didst will to pass the greater

-pattern of Thy family we may be able, all of us without exception,
+pattern of Thy family we may be able, all of us without exception, to

-this our humble offering acceptable in the sight of Jesus, and obtain for
+make this our humble offering acceptable in the sight of Jesus, and

-in all our spiritual and temporal needs; that so we may be
+prayers in all our spiritual and temporal needs; that so we may be

 Say an Our Father, Hail Mary and Glory be three times.